 In the spring of 1992, Dan Burke, then the President & CEO of Capital Cities, ABC, Inc. applied for one of two expansion franchises available at the Class AA level of Minor League Baseball.
 Dan's hope was to bring professional baseball back to Portland.
 Maine's largest city had been without a pro baseball franchise since the 1940's.
 One of thirteen applicants for the two franchises, Dan worked diligently to make his dream a reality.
 In October 1992 Portland and New Haven were selected to join the Eastern League as new entries for the 1994 season.
 A sellout crowd greeted the Sea Dogs on April 18, 1994.
 In 2003, Dan was instrumental in bringing the Boston Red Sox to Portland as the Sea Dogs' new affiliate replacing the Florida Marlins.
 In 2006, the Sea Dogs captured their first Eastern League Championship.
 Since the teams' inception in 1994 more than seven million fans have enjoyed Sea Dogs' baseball at Hadlock Field.
 Dan passed away in October 2011.
 Today the Sea Dogs remain in the Burke family with Dan's son; Bill Burke serving as the team's Chairman and Dan's daughter; Sally McNamara serving as the team's Treasurer.

-The 2018 season will be Geoff's eighth season as the Sea Dogs' Executive Vice President & General Manager and 18th season with the organization.
+Geoff was promoted to President & General Manager on September 10, 2018, after serving eight years as the Executive Vice President & General Manager.
+The 2021 season will be Geoff's 21st season with the organization.
 He began his career with the team as an intern in 2001 and was hired as Director of Group Sales prior to the 2002 season.
-In 2004 Geoff became the Director of Sales and Promotions and after the 2006 season Geoff was promoted to Assistant General Manager for Sales and Promotions.
+In 2004 Geoff became the Director of Sales and Promotions and after the 2006 season, Geoff was promoted to Assistant General Manager for Sales and Promotions.

 Geoff was honored as the 2015 Eastern League Executive of the Year.
 In 2011 he was named to the Portland Press Herald's "40 under 40" list, recognizing 40 local business leaders under the age of 40.
 Geoff is a graduate of the University of Massachusetts at Amherst with a degree in sport management.
-In addition to his work with the Sea Dogs, Geoff serves on the PeoplesChoice Credit Union Board of Directors, the Maine Children's Cancer Program Board of Directors, and the Portland Community Chamber's Economic Development & City Affairs Committee.
+In addition to his work with the Sea Dogs, Geoff serves on the PeoplesChoice Credit Union Board of Directors and the Maine Children's Cancer Program Board of Directors.
+He previously served on the board of the South Portland American Little League and coached youth baseball and basketball.

 Geoff lives in South Portland with his wife Kristie and son Hudson.

-Jim was promoted to Vice President at the end of the 2006 season.
-He began working with the Sea Dogs in 1994 at the beginning of their inaugural season.
+Jim began his career with the team in ticket sales in their inaugural 1994 season and was hired full time to oversee the Finance Operations shortly thereafter.
+He added Stadium Operations to his list of responsibilities in 2003.
+He was promoted to Vice President at the end of the 2006 season and is currently in charge of Finance and Game Operations including overseeing the Jumbotron and Audio operations during games (and has been known to shoot off a firework or two when called upon).
 He anchored the Sea Dogs toboggan team to a historic last-place finish at the 2007 National Championships in Camden (an accomplishment he's still quite proud of).
-In his free time, he's been known to hang out at local bowling alleys and curling sheets (where he's been told he's one heckuva' sweeper…..though that might just be them being polite).
+In his free time, he's been known to hang out at local bowling alleys, golf courses, and curling sheets (where he's been told he's one heckuva' sweeper…..though that might just be them being polite).
 He lives in Portland with his wife Kelli and his two children, Jack and Maggie.

-The 2018 season will be Cameron's 22nd with the Portland Sea Dogs.
-He joined the organization as a part-time seasonal employee in 1996 and was hired full-time in January 1999 as the Sea Dogs' Ticket Office Manager.
+The 2023 season will be Cameron's 27th with the Portland Sea Dogs.
+He joined the organization as a part-time seasonal employee in 1996 and was hired full-time in January 1999 as the Sea Dogs Ticket Office Manager.
 In 2005, he was named the Public Relations Director of the Year for all Minor League Sports by MinorLeagueNews.com.
 Cameron graduated from Southern New Hampshire University with a degree in Sport Management, where he was the recipient of the University's "Sport Management" award.
-Outside of the Sea Dogs he volunteers for STRIVE, where he serves on the "Steering Committee".
-Originally from Brunswick, Maine, he now resides in South Portland with his wife Sarah, son Caleb, and dog Tilly.
+Outside of the Sea Dogs, he volunteers for STRIVE, where he serves on the "Steering Committee".
+Originally from Brunswick, he now resides in Cumberland with his wife Sarah, and sons Caleb and Charlie.

 In 2009, Meehan returned to his home state of Maine joining the Maine Red Claws staff.
 As a Senior Account Executive with the Red Claws, Meehan helped the organization sell out their first 48 home games over the course of two seasons.